illyz/NeuroMoneyTech/_pages/resources.md

 ## Suggest a Resource

-If you know of a resource that would be useful to include on this page, please get in touch.
+If you know of a resource that would be useful to include on this page, please get in touch helena.lyhme@citystgeorges.ac.uk.

-We aim to build a growing collection of resources that support more inclusive financial futures.